73ch61rl/mimmitkoodaa-lab1/README.md

 Once that's done download the training data located in the "training material" folder.
 Download the .zip files.
 As you can see we are going to train Watson to recognize Angry Birds characters.

 Name your classifier for example "AngryBirds" and create three classes named "Red", "Blue" and "Yellow".
 For the negative class you can use the Pigs.zip file.
+Note that we are not recognizing colors, this is just the name of our category.

 Drag and drop the .zip files into their correct classes.
 Once that's done press "Create" as shown in the next picture.